rcdexta/chappie/README.md

 The first step is to create a Slack application.
 Start [here](https://api.slack.com/apps?new_app=1) and also refer [this guide](https://api.slack.com/slack-apps) for more details.

-At the end of the setup, you will be provided with a `clientId`  and `clientSecret` tokens, please make note of them.
+At the end of the setup, you will be provided with `clientId`  and `clientSecret` tokens, please make note of them.

 Now, clone the repository and install the npm dependencies